lunasorcery/twitter-alt-text-viewer/README.md

 ### Step 1: Install a browser extension to inject custom CSS

-There are several available, but I'm personally partial to [Stylus](https://github.com/openstyles/stylus) (Chrome/Firefox/Opera) and [UserScripts](https://apps.apple.com/us/app/userscripts/id1463298887) (Safari).
+This style works best with [Stylus](https://github.com/openstyles/stylus) (Chrome/Firefox/Opera).

+For macOS Safari, [Cascadea](https://cascadea.app/) is compatible out-of-the-box, but costs a few dollars.

+[UserScripts](https://apps.apple.com/us/app/userscripts/id1463298887) is a free alternative for Safari, but the style requires some manual tweaking to work.

-There's also the popular **Stylish**, but there are [compelling reasons against using it](https://robertheaton.com/2018/08/16/stylish-is-back-and-you-still-shouldnt-use-it/) — Stylus was created as a safer alternative after that fiasco.
+There's also the popular **Stylish** (Chrome/Firefox/Opera), but there are [compelling reasons against using it](https://robertheaton.com/2018/08/16/stylish-is-back-and-you-still-shouldnt-use-it/) — Stylus was created as a safer alternative after that fiasco.

 ### Step 2: Install the custom CSS